 How often do I have to complete the FAFSA?

 Your eligibility is determined one award year at a time.
-Because your circumstances can change greatly from one year to the next, you must complete the FAFSA each year; preferably no later than February 15th.
+Because your circumstances can change greatly from one year to the next, you must complete the FAFSA each year; preferably on or after October 1st.